How to say no and to mean it

 Saying no and setting clear boundaries is still a huge struggle for many women.
-And yet in order for us to follow the worldwide calling to step up and lead, and make our highest contribution to the world – we have to start embracing this tiny, two letter word.
-N. O. No!
+And yet in order for us to follow the worldwide calling to step up and lead – and make our highest contribution to the world, we have to start embracing this tiny, two letter word “no”.

 What if I’m a tea drinker and the person offering me a coffee is my future boss and I want to make a great first impression?

-According to Tara Mohr, the author of “Playing Big” there are six reasons we care so much about what other people think:
+According to Tara Mohr, the author of “Playing Big”, there are six reasons why we care so much about what other people think:

 - Good-girl conditioning.